toiletKit/custom-elements/docs/quickstart.md

 ```
 !> So editing the scss files to match your styles and then running `grunt` will produce the elements based on your styles.

-!> You can change the prefix of the element as well, for simplicity this document will refer to elements with the standard prefix `joomla`
+!> You can change the prefix of the element as well, for simplicity this document will refer to elements with the standard prefix `tk`

 ## Using the elements